2015 Railway budget of India: Summary

 No new trains were announced.
 There were no passenger fare hikes announced.
 Passengers will be allowed to book tickets up to 120 days in advance, an increase from current 2 months.
 An initiative called the "Operation 5-minute" was announced which would allow ticket bearer passengers to acquire tickets within 5 minutes of entering a station.
 SMS alerts for the arrival and departure of trains will introduced.
 More general-class coaches would be added to select trains.
 A centrally managed "Railway Display Network" will be introduced at 2,000 stations to provide train information.

 200 stations will be brought under the "Adarsh Station Scheme" and will be given basic amenities like toilets, drinking water, catering services, waiting rooms etc. Under the "Swachh Rail Swachh Bharat" programme professional cleaning agencies will hired to keep trains and stations clean and train staff.
 650 stations will be getting new toilets.
 17,000 old toilets on trains will be replaced by bio-toilets in 2015, increasing the number of 17,388 existing ones.
 A 24/7 toll-free system will be introduced, 138 for the helpline and 182 for security issues.
 Mobile phone charging will be introduced in general-class coaches and the number of charging points in sleeper-classes will be increased.

 400 railways stations, including B-category stations, will be provided with Wi-Fi.
 CCTV cameras will installed in select trains and women's-only coaches of suburban trains to ensure the safety of women.
 Shatabdi trains would be provided with on-board entertainment.
 Train collision detection systems will be introduced on selected routes.
 The number of stations from which passengers can pay a combined train and road ticket will be increased.
 The numbers of trains in which passengers can order meals and disposable bedrolls at the time of booking tickets to be increased.
-Differently-abled and senior citizens will be able to book wheelchairs.
+Disabled and senior citizens will be able to book wheelchairs.